 These days, writing blogs is the easy part.
 The challenging part is making sure your content reaches your target audience.
 It stems from the fact that for some people, writing for SEO purposes and writing to attract or captivate your audience are almost two different things.

-Due to the constant changes in the algorithm, it is understandable that writing captivating content that is also SEO friendly can be challenging.
-But, if you find the perfect balance between these two, you will be unstoppable.
+Due to the constant changes in the algorithm, it is understandable that writing captivating content that is also SEO-friendly can be challenging.
+But, when you team up with the experts at Compose.ly, you will be unstoppable.

 Sure, you can experiment with keywords and seek the prominent places of your blog that could make the optimal SEO placeholders without it hampering the readability of the text, but why waste precious time trying to reach your audience when you can hire an SEO agency in Italy for that?

 Keep reading for the best 5 tips on how to make your blog posts more SEO friendly.

 If your reaction to the first tip is, “What’s a meta description?” you are probably not letting your blog get any type of exposure.
 It is crucial to have meta descriptions for your content as it provides insight to readers as to what your blog or article is about.
 Therefore, it holds a lot of importance in terms of SEO.

 Meta descriptions are yet another area Google uses to determine search rankings.
 Meta descriptions are the one to three-sentence descriptions that you typically find underneath the title of a result.
 Make sure to use one to two keywords in the meta description so your audience can find you easily.

 Although it is vital to achieve both goals, captivating content and SEO ranking, keep in mind that you should write for humans and not search engines.
 Due to all these SEO guidelines, sometimes we forget that a human being searches on Google looking for content and not a bot.
 So, ultimately, the best way for one to improve their chances of ranking higher is by writing high-quality blog posts.
 It is just better to favor quality over quantity.

 3. Optimise Headings and Subheadings